Sign In Register

 Healthcare Facilities148

-Trimble has an average annual temperature of 52°F (11°C).
+Trimble experiences four distinct seasons with an average annual temperature of 52°F (11°C).
 Winters average 30°F in January while summers reach 73°F in July.
-Annual precipitation is 41.6 inches.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 41.6 inches.
+The area receives 17.6 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 676 feet.

 Temperature